+Acknowledgements

-Acknowledgements Most of the work for this paper was conducted at the Australian National University in Canberra, with portions at AGACSE in Amsterdam, and during a visit to R. S. Krausshar in Paderborn.
+This paper was originally presented at the 9th International Conference on Clifford Algebras and their Applications (ICCA 9), in Weimar, July 2011.
+Most of the work for this paper was conducted at the Australian National University in Canberra, with portions at AGACSE 2010 in Amsterdam, and during a visit to R. S. Krausshar in Paderborn.
 The author wishes to thank C. Doran and especially R. S. Krausshar for fruitful discussions and encouragement.
 The support of the Australian Research Council, the Australian Mathematical Sciences Institute, and the Australian National University is gratefully acknowledged.